endless-sky/endless-sky-wiki/BuildInstructions.md

+Most of the current development work is done on Ubuntu Linux.
+Building the code on any Linux variant should be relatively straightforward.
+Building it on Windows or Mac OS X is more complicated, and these instructions for those operating systems are incomplete.

 You can get a copy of the code either using "git clone," or using the download link.
 How you build it will then depend on your operating system:

 ### Linux ###

-Use your favorite package manager to install the following:
+Use your favorite package manager to install the following (version numbers may vary depending on your distribution):
+* g++
 * scons
 * libsdl2-dev
 * libpng12-dev